 The CAEN computers located in the Duderstadt Center offer the same CAEN Lab Software Environment that is available in engineering-only CAEN computer labs, and are available when the Duderstadt Center is open.

 Several policies are in place to make the CAEN lab environment as comfortable and productive as possible for every College of Engineering student, while maintaining the high level of service that CAEN strives to provide.
-Contact the CAEN Hotline with questions or concerns about using CAEN labs and computers.
+Students are encouraged to contact the CAEN Hotline to report any problems using CAEN computer labs.